devadarshh/umn-page/README.md

 # Umun Page

 Ionic offers an effective method for mobile page navigation.
 However, its intuitiveness on the desktop platform is lacking.
-This library resolves this issue by facilitating page navigation on the desktop while preserving the standard Ionic navigation for mobile devices.
+This library resolves this issue by facilitating page navigation on the desktop, while preserving the standard Ionic navigation for mobile devices.

 ## Inspiration